 - When it comes to the aperture setting, think of the opposite: a small f-stop number equals a large aperture setting, while the large f-stop number equals a small aperture setting.

-- To blur the background of a portrait or a close-up (macro) image, choose a large aperture setting (small f-stop).
+- To blur the background of a portrait, choose a large aperture (small f-stop).
 To keep the entire image in-focus, choose a small aperture setting (large f-stop).

 - To “freeze” a moving object, use a fast shutter speed.
 For a blurring effect, use a slower shutter speed.

-- A tripod is handy when shooting images in very low shutter speed or when using a high ISO setting.
+- A tripod is handy when shooting images at very low shutter speeds.

-- Changing one setting affects the other.
-If you are using a slow shutter speed, you may need to use a smaller aperture size to compensate.
+- Changing one setting affects the others.
+If you are using a slow shutter speed, you’ll likely need to use a smaller aperture to compensate.